-The Cusco to Machu Picchu distance is only 75 kilometers as the bird flies.
+The distance from Cusco to Machu Picchu is only 75 kilometers as the bird flies.
 However, in practice, it’s a lot more complicated than this, as there are no roads that directly lead to Machu Picchu.
 Instead, you can arrive by train or on foot.

 What’s the best way to visit Machu Picchu?

-How you travel to Machu Picchu depends a lot on your budget and on your timeframes.
-You can choose between hiking, a train tour, or a bus tour.
+How you travel to Machu Picchu depends a lot on your budget and on your timeframe.
+You can choose between hiking, a train tour or a bus tour.

-If you want to follow in the footsteps of the Inca, a section of the old Cápac Ñan, forms the route to Machu Picchu known as the Inca Trail.
-This is the most popular way of visiting Machu Picchu, and restrictions are in place so that only 400 hikers per day can hit the trail.
-It also closes for reparations in February and when hiking, you must be accompanied by a licensed guide hired by an authorized travel agency in Cusco.
-This hike normally takes four days, but can be extended or shortened to suit your timescales.
+If you want to follow in the footsteps of the Inca, a section of the old Qhapaq Ñan, forms the route to Machu Picchu known as the Inca Trail.
+This is the most popular way of visiting Machu Picchu, and restrictions are in place so that only a limited number of hikers per day can hit the trail.
+It also closes for reparations in February.
+When hiking, you must be accompanied by a licensed guide hired by an authorized travel agency in Cusco.
+This hike normally takes four days, but can be extended or shortened to suit your timeframes.

-An alternative trek such as the four-day Inca Jungle Trail doesn’t follow the Inca road but explores stunning cloud forest and hot springs, while long-distance hikes, such as the three- or four-day Lares, five-day Salkantay Trek and the more challenging nine-day hike via Choquequirao, are becoming increasingly popular means of traveling to Machu Picchu.
+An alternative trek such as the four-day Inca Jungle Trail doesn’t follow the Inca road but explores the stunning cloud forest by bike as well as hot springs, while long-distance hikes, such as the three- or four-day Lares, five-day Salkantay Trek and the more challenging nine-day hike via Choquequirao, are becoming increasingly popular means of traveling to Machu Picchu.

-All offer splendid, high-Andean scenery that culminates in the startling ruins of the Inca city.
+All of these treks offer splendid, high-Andean scenery that culminates in the ruins of the Inca city.

 If you’re planning a trip to Machu Picchu and have less time, the luxury Hiram Bingham train or the other trains offered by Peru Rail and Inca Rail allow for a quicker way of getting to Machu Picchu from Cusco or from Ollantaytambo.
 The cost of this train journey depends on the type of service you choose (more on this shortly).

 Machu Picchu Tours via bus are becoming more common among backpackers.
-The bus tour is more affordable (but certainly not comfortable) way of going to Machu Picchu than the train journey, although you can expect to be travelling on fairly poor dirt roads for around six hours to seven hours.
+The bus tour is a more affordable (but certainly not a more comfortable) way of getting to Machu Picchu as compared to the train journey.
+You can expect to travel on fairly poor dirt roads for around six hours to seven hours.
 Therefore, it isn’t an ideal choice for someone who experiences travel sickness.
-Also, delays are pretty common, especially in rainy season.
-You need minimum 2 days for a Machu Picchu Visit by bus, and you have to hike the final eleven kilometers along the tracks from Hidroeléctrica to Aguas Calientes (or take the train (cost: USD $ 15.00)).
-Finally, if you travel independently, you also need to be prepared for changing buses at least two times (in Santa Maria and in Santa Teresa, where you take the last bus (it’s actually more a van) to Hidroeléctrica).
+Also, delays are pretty common, especially during the rainy season.
+You need a minimum of 2 days for a Machu Picchu visit by bus, and you have to hike the final eleven kilometers along the tracks from Hidroeléctrica to Aguas Calientes (or take the train (cost: USD $ 15.00).
+Finally, if you travel independently, you also need to be prepared for changing buses at least two times (in Santa Maria and in Santa Teresa, where you take the last bus (it’s actually more of a van) to Hidroeléctrica).

 How long should you spend at Machu Picchu?